soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 The key rule concept here is the _$scope_ concept, which you'll tie to all your functions inside a specific controller.
 The _$scope_ refers to the current element/area in the DOM (no, not the same as _this_), and encapsulates a very clever scoping capability that keeps data and logic completely scoped inside elements.
 It brings JavaScript public/private scoping to the DOM, which is fantastic.

-The _$scope_ concept may seem scary at first, but it's your way in to the DOM from the server (and static data if you have that too)!
+The _$scope_ concept may seem scary at first, but it's your way into the DOM from the server (and static data if you have that too)!
 The demo gives you a basic idea of how you can 'push' data to the DOM.

 Let's look at a more representative data structure that we've hypothetically retrieved from the server to display a user's login details.
 For now I'll use static data; I'll show you how to fetch dynamic JSON data later.